hehesjtu/FLIDE/README.md

      Upon completion, the PSNR and SSIM metrics will be displayed in the interface.
      Click **"Save Result"**  to export the enhanced image.

 ## File Description
  `main.m`: The main entry point script containing the GUI implementation and interaction logic.

  `FLIDE.p`: The pre-compiled binary file of the core FLIDE algorithm.
   Note: The core algorithm is provided as a P-code file for copyright protection.
-It is functionally identical to the source code described in the paper.*
+It is functionally identical to the source code described in the paper.
-  `data: (Optional) Contains sample images for testing.
+  `data/`: (Optional) Contains sample images for testing.

   `results/`: Stores the corresponding enhanced images processed by the FLIDE algorithm, serving as a quality reference.